 Activity 1: Let Loose at Legoland

-If kids were amusement park architects, no doubt, Legoland, California would be the perfect manifestation of their dream creation.
-Chock full of pirates and castles and ninjas, with a Star Wars Death Star Model Display spanning 8-feet across, it also doubles as every adult kid’s fantasy land.
+If kids were amusement park architects, no doubt Legoland California would be the perfect manifestation of their dream creation.
+It’s chock full of pirates and castles and ninjas.
+Not to mention a Star Wars Death Star Model Display spanning 8-feet across.
+You could say it doubles as every adult kid’s fantasy land as well.

-Divided into three sections, Legoland is one of California’s most family-friendly amusement parks, offering a wide array of activities for kids, teens, and adults.
+Legoland is divided into three sections: the theme park, a water park, and an aquarium.
 Its theme park boasts more than 60 rides, shows, and attractions built to engage budding minds and encourage an active imagination.
-On a hot southern California day, the Water Park offers gallons of laughs, slides and splashes guaranteed to put young engineer mind to work while cooling down overheated parents.
-And the Sea Life Aquarium gives kids a close encounter experience with diverse sea ecosystems, and a hands-on, educational approach to learning.
+And on a hot southern California day, the Water Park offers gallons of laughs, slides, and splashes for parents, teens, and kids alike.
+And the Sea Life Aquarium gives kids a close encounter experience with diverse sea ecosystems and a hands-on learning.

 Tip: Single day Legoland passes for kids start at $84, but you’ll get more bang for your buck when you purchase the Multi-Attraction 2-day pass beginning at $92.
 Check frequently for deals on the Legoland website as there are generally off-season specials, and don’t forget to budget for the $15 parking fee.
 Or if you’re planning to hit some other SoCal attractions, you might consider the SoCal Citypass, which offers savings on Legoland, Seaworld, and Disney Parks combined.